LedFx/LedFx/frontend/README.md

 4. Push your changes to your forked repository.
 5. Submit a pull request to the main LedFx repository.

-## License

-The LedFx Frontend is open source software licensed under the [MIT License](https://opensource.org/licenses/MIT).
-Feel free to use, modify, and distribute it as per the terms of the license.

 ## Contact

 If you have any questions or need support, you can reach out to the LedFx community through the following channels: